Qurate Retail (NASDAQ:QRTEB) Shares Gap Down to $5.75

 Institutional Inflows and Outflows

-A number of large investors have recently bought and sold shares of QRTEB.
-BlackRock Inc. acquired a new position in Qurate Retail in the second quarter valued at approximately $158,000.
-Tower Research Capital LLC TRC acquired a new position in shares of Qurate Retail during the 3rd quarter worth approximately $39,000.
-Finally, Geode Capital Management LLC raised its stake in shares of Qurate Retail by 4.6% during the 4th quarter.
-Geode Capital Management LLC now owns 88,945 shares of the company’s stock worth $450,000 after buying an additional 3,890 shares during the period.
-2.28% of the stock is owned by institutional investors and hedge funds.
+Several institutional investors have recently modified their holdings of QRTEB.
+Tower Research Capital LLC TRC acquired a new stake in Qurate Retail in the 3rd quarter valued at approximately $39,000.
+BlackRock Inc. acquired a new position in shares of Qurate Retail during the 2nd quarter valued at $158,000.
+Finally, Geode Capital Management LLC increased its position in shares of Qurate Retail by 4.6% during the 4th quarter.
+Geode Capital Management LLC now owns 88,945 shares of the company’s stock valued at $450,000 after purchasing an additional 3,890 shares during the period.
+Institutional investors and hedge funds own 2.28% of the company’s stock.

 Qurate Retail, Inc, together with its subsidiaries, engages in the video and online commerce industries in North America, Europe, and Asia.
 The company markets and sells various consumer products primarily through merchandise-focused televised shopping programs, Internet, and mobile applications.
 It also operates as an online retailer offering women's, children's, and men's apparel; and other products, such as home, accessories, and beauty products through its app, mobile, and desktop applications.